-UNIVERSITY OF ILLINOIS RESEARCH PARK (UIRP) DEVELOPMENT PLANNING AREA BOUNDARY
+THE RESEARCH PARK AT THE UNIVERSITY OF ILLINOIS DEVELOPMENT PLANNING AREA BOUNDARY

-The "Research Park Development Planning Area," which is shown in the above graphic as reference, is the area identified in the 2001 South Campus Master Plan Update, bounded by Neil Street on the west, 4th Street extended on the east, Windsor Road on the south, and St. Mary's Road on the north.
+The "Research Park Development Planning Area," which is shown in the above graphic for reference, is the area identified in the 2001 South Campus Master Plan Update, bounded by Neil Street on the west, 4th Street extended on the east, Windsor Road on the south, and St. Mary's Road on the north.